willvieira/ms_STM-managed/manuscript/manuscript.md

 #### Enrichment planting of temperate trees on boreal stands

-Invasion of temperate species on boreal stands is a function of the capacity of temperate species to colonize boreal forest $\beta_T$, and the proportion of available sources, *i.e.* the neighboring stands of mixed and temperate trees.
+Invasion of temperate species on boreal stands is a function of the capacity of temperate forest trees to colonize boreal forest $\beta_T$, and the abundance of mixed and temperate in neighboring stands.
-Invasion only applies to stands that are neither disturbed nor harvested: $P(M|B) = \beta_T(T + M)(1- (\varepsilon \times (1 - h) + h))$.
+Invasion only applies to undisturbed stands.
-Enrichment planting of temperate species on boreal stands is modelled as an increase of the probability of boreal stands to become mixed.
+Enrichment planting of temperate species in boreal stands is modelled as an increase in the probability of stands in state boreal to become mixedwood $P(M|B)$.
-Among boreal stands available to invasion, a proportion $e$ is directly assigned to mixed stands, representing the plantation of temperate trees.
+Among stands in state B available to invasion, a proportion $e$ is directly converted to M.
-The colonization probability of temperate species establishing boreal stands after enrichment planting adds a parameter $e$ to the model:
+The colonization probability of temperate species establishing in boreal stands after enrichment planting adds a parameter $e$ to the model:

 $$
 P(M|B) = [(1- (\varepsilon \times (1 - h) + h)) \times \beta_T(T + M)] \times (1-e) + e
 $$

-Where $e$ is the proportion of available boreal stands (*i.e.*, neither disturbed nor harvested) that are enriched at each time step, and $h$ is the proportion of harvest (described in the next section).
+Where $e$ is the proportion of undisturbed stands in state B that are enriched at each time step.
-Natural dynamics occurs when $e=1$, while direct conversion by forest management occurs when $P(M|B)= 1- (\varepsilon \times (1 - h) + h)$.
+Natural dynamics occurs when $e=0$, while direct conversion by forest management occurs when $P(M|B)= 1- (\varepsilon \times (1 - h) + h)$.
-Note that $h$ is the proportion of boreal stands that are harvested as explained in the next section.
+Note that $h$ is the proportion of stands in state B that are harvested as explained in the next section.

-### Managing to reduce extinction debt
+### Forest management to reduce extinction debt

 Different ecological mechanisms can explain extinction debt caused by the delayed response of forest trees to warming temperature.
 Slow demographic rates along with dispersal limitations can delay the response of species to environmental changes [@Dullinger2012].
 These life-history traits, associated with source-sink dynamics [@Schurr2012], can increase considerably the extinction debt of tree populations following warming temperature.
-To reduce this delayed response, unadapted populations must disappear and therefore make room for the new population that is better adapted to the novel environmental conditions.
+To reduce this delayed response, unadapted populations would have to disappear and therefore make room for the new population that is better adapted to the novel environmental conditions.
 Disturbance and competitive exclusion are two ecological processes suitable to influence the rate of extinction and, if well directed, reduce extinction debt.
-Here we choose harvest and thinning, which is a selective harvest within a stand, as complementary management practices that may influence disturbance and competitive exclusion.
+Here we chose harvest and thinning, which is a selective harvest within a stand, as complementary management practices that may accelerate disturbance and competitive exclusion.
-Harvest of boreal stands can simulate large spatial scale disturbances, such as fire, and transform a proportion of boreal stands in a regeneration state.
+Harvest of stands in state B has the same effect than large spatial scale disturbances, such as fire, and transform a proportion of B stands in a R state.
-Similarly, thinning of boreal species in mixed stands can simulate an increase in the fitness of temperate species which then can competitively exclude boreal species.
+Similarly, thinning of boreal species in stands of state M can increase the rate at which temperate species can competitively exclude boreal species.
-Both harvest and thinning are intended to open space and reduce the proportion of boreal species, and therefore increase the likelihood of temperate species to shift towards colder temperatures.
+Both harvest and thinning are intended to open space and reduce the proportion of boreal species, and therefore increase the likelihood of temperate states to shift towards colder temperatures.

 #### Harvest of boreal stands

-In the natural extinction model, boreal stands turn into a regeneration state only after disturbances, occurring at a probability ($\varepsilon$).
+In the natural extinction model, stands in state B turn into a regeneration state only after disturbances, occurring at a probability $\varepsilon$.
-Harvest is modelled as an increase in the probability of boreal stands to become regeneration $P(R|B)$.
+Harvest is modelled as an increase in the probability of boreal states to become regeneration states $P(R|B)$.
-A proportion $h$ of boreal stands that are not disturbed is converted into regeneration stands, featuring the cut of all trees.
+A proportion $h$ of undisturbed stands in state B is converted into state R, featuring the cut of all trees.
-This proportion of boreal stands is thus excluded from following natural dynamics.
+This proportion of B stands is thus excluded from following natural dynamics.
 Harvest thus involves an additional parameter $h$ that modifies the following probabilities:

 $$